zautumnz/cozy/README.md

 in areas where I didn't write idiomatic Go, are definitely welcome.
 See [CONTRIBUTING](.github/CONTRIBUTING.md) for contribution guidelines.

+The majority of the upstream versions of this code are MIT licensed.
+This code is LGPL-3.0 licensed (see [LICENSE.md](./LICENSE.md)).

 ## Usage

 Clone the repo and run `make`, and either copy the binary to somewhere in your